Gridsum Holding Inc. (GSUM)'s Financial Results Comparing With Open Text Corporation (NASDAQ:OTEX) | New Business Observer

 Liquidity

-Gridsum Holding Inc.’s Current Ratio is 0.8 while its Quick Ratio is 0.8.
-On the competitive side is, Open Text Corporation which has a 1.4 Current Ratio and a 1.4 Quick Ratio.
-Open Text Corporation is better positioned to pay off short and long-term obligations compared to Gridsum Holding Inc.
+The Current Ratio and Quick Ratio of Gridsum Holding Inc. are 0.8 and 0.8 respectively.
+Its competitor Open Text Corporation’s Current Ratio is 1.4 and its Quick Ratio is 1.4.
+Open Text Corporation can pay off short and long-term obligations better than Gridsum Holding Inc.

-The shares of both Gridsum Holding Inc. and Open Text Corporation are owned by institutional investors at 32.4% and 77.8% respectively.
-Insiders held roughly 5.3% of Gridsum Holding Inc.’s shares.
-Insiders Comparatively, held 2.3% of Open Text Corporation shares.
+Roughly 32.4% of Gridsum Holding Inc. shares are owned by institutional investors while 77.8% of Open Text Corporation are owned by institutional investors.
+Insiders owned 5.3% of Gridsum Holding Inc. shares.
+On the other hand, insiders owned about 2.3% of Open Text Corporation’s shares.

 Performance